 It makes sense that with more traffic comes a greater chance of accidents.
 So, if you live in an area with more cars on the road, your premium may be more expensive.
 You can expect a higher car insurance quote if your postal code is in an urban area like Calgary or Edmonton than in a rural part of the province.

 Safe drivers get lower premiums.
 So, if you have a history of traffic tickets, road violations, or criminal driving convictions, it's going to cost you.
-You can also expect to pay more if you have a history of prior claims of at fault accidents.
+You can also expect to pay more if you have a history of prior claims due to at-fault accidents.

 Search for Alberta's Best Car Insurance Rates